SoftwareAG/c8y-docs/content/web/angular-bundle/application-options.md

   companyName?: string; // Company name used to prompt the user about support staff guideHrefTemplate?: string; // The full URL for documentation, by default it's ${docsBaseUrl}${partialUrl}
-  docsBaseUrl?: string; // The base URL for documentation contentSecurityPolicy?: string; // CSP string added to the index.html imports?: string[]; // legacy plugin imports cookieBanner?: { // Cookie Banner configuration
+  docsBaseUrl?: string; // The base URL for documentation contentSecurityPolicy?: string; // CSP string applied to the index.html by replacing default value imports?: string[]; // legacy plugin imports cookieBanner?: { // Cookie Banner configuration
     cookieBannerTitle?: string;